 Rane is no stranger to the DJ space.
 Their Rane Seventy-Two MKII is the best scratch DJ mixer available today and you can see the same DNA running through the Rane One.

 Nothing is notably groundbreaking in the layout.
 But, the spacing and feature set feels natural and encourages a smooth workflow.
 But for some DJs, the lack of access to an extra 2 channels may be a dealbreaker.

 The Rane One offers Serato DJ Pro.
 Serato is the natural option for a controller like this.
 Solid software that is functional and well respected.
 Installation is a breeze and you’ll be ready to get mixing quickly.

 As always there is a distinct difference between analog gear compared to digital-based gear.
 The FX and feature set is software-based.
 For some DJs that may be an issue.
-Note that if you do want to use the Rane for DVS that it is an added upgrade to Serato.
+Note that if you do want to use the Rane for DVS it is an added upgrade to Serato.
 You can learn more about Serato and how it stacks up against Rekordbox in our detailed Rekordbox Vs Serato guide.

 If you don’t want to use Serato the Rane One offers compatibility with Algoriddim’s djay Pro AI, and Virtual DJ.